Large deviations in statistics of the convex hull of passive and active particles: A theoretical study: Results

 \subsection{Multiple Brownian motions}

-In this subsection, we consider $N>1$ non-interacting Brownian particles, beginning from the case $N=2$ which is particularly simple.
-In this case, by concatenating the two trajectories we obtain a trajectory that could be considered as that of a single Brownian particle of twice the duration.
+In this subsection, we consider $N>1$ non-interacting BMs, beginning from the case $N=2$ which is particularly simple.
+In this case, by concatenating the two trajectories we obtain a trajectory that could be considered as that of a single BM of twice the duration.
 Therefore, the distributions for $N=2$ are exactly related to those for $N=1$ via \be \mathcal{P}\left(*,T\right)|_{N=2}=\mathcal{P}\left(*,2T\right)|_{N=1} \ee (where the time dependence is denoted explicitly, and $*$ represents area, perimeter or other such observables).
 In particular, the distribution tails can thus be obtained immediately from the results reported above for the $N=1$ case.

 Therefore, in the rest of this subsection we will assume that $N \ge 3$.
 Let us consider first the right tail.
 Here, following a similar approach to the one we used above for the case $N=1$, we find that this tail is dominated by the (multi-particle) trajectory that minimizes the sum of the Wiener actions $s_{\text{tot}}$, constrained on a given value of the area or perimeter.
 The minimum is obtained for trajectories for which each particle's speed is constant, and the sum of the Wiener actions is given by $s_{\text{tot}} = \left(\sum_{i=1}^{N}\mathcal{L}_{i}^{2}\right)/4DT$ where $\mathcal{L}_{i}$ is the length of the trajectory of particle $i$.